Purdue-CS193/homework-0-chanceroth/index.md

 ## Chance Roth's First CS193 Homework

+List of things I like about CS 193
+- Not a lot of classes
+- Not a lot of homework
+- I know some people in here
+- It's pretty chill

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.